Glenfiddich: Production and location

-The Glenfiddich distillery produce the Glenfiddich whisky in Dufftown, Moray.
+The Glenfiddich distillery produces Glenfiddich whisky in Dufftown, Moray.

 Glenfiddich is a single malt Scotch whisky, this means the whisky was distilled at a single distillery using a pot still distillation process and must be made from a mash of malted barley.

-Onsite there are 31 distinctively-shaped "swan neck" copper pot stills.
+Onsite there are 43 distinctively-shaped "swan neck" copper pot stills.
 These stills are smaller than those now in use at most other major distilleries.
 All stills are handmade and Glenfiddich employs a team of craftsmen and coppersmiths to maintain them.
-These stills have a capacity of around 13,000,000 litres of spirit.
+These stills have a capacity of around 21,000,000 litres of spirit.

 The water source for Glenfiddich Whisky is The Robbie Dhu springs nearby to the distillery.

 Glenfiddich is matured in many different casks, such as: